Boeing likely to face new questions after another 737 crash

 The plane was new.
 The weather was clear.
 Yet something was wrong, and the pilots tried to return to the airport.
 They never made it.

 In those circumstances, the accident is eerily similar to an October crash in which a 737 Max 8 flown by Indonesia's Lion Air plunged into the Java Sea minutes after takeoff, killing all 189 people on the plane.
+But safety experts cautioned against quickly drawing too many parallels between the two crashes.

-Safety experts took note of the similarities but cautioned against quickly drawing too many parallels between the two crashes.
+William Waldock, an aviation-safety professor at Embry-Riddle Aeronautical University, said suspicion will be raised because the same type of plane appeared to crash the same way — a fatal nosedive that left wreckage in tiny pieces.

 Alan Diehl, a former National Transportation Safety Board investigator, said the similarities included both crews encountering a problem shortly after takeoff, and reports of large variations in vertical speed during ascent, "clearly suggesting a potential controllability problem" with the Ethiopian jetliner.